DanielShulemzon/Assembler-Maman-14/README.md

 # AssemblerMmn14
 maman 14 assembler ( ͡° ͜ʖ ͡°)

-if you see this you're probably a great guy.
+if you see this you're awesome.

 this code is a mess so if you have any questions/comments feel free to ask.